The Sentinel (TV series): Blair Sandburg

 Blair Sandburg is the genius son of Naomi Sandburg, an absolute flower child.
 In his youth, he was all about free love and the hippie spirit, and has yet to stop.
 Blair had little to no stability in his youth, always moving from home to home and never settling, but that was also what spawned his love of anthropology.

 When Blair was sixteen, he moved to Cascade, Washington to begin his studies.
-An anthropology major, his advisor was Eli Stoddard, a major expert in the field.
+An anthropology major, his adviser was Eli Stoddard, a major expert in the field.
 As he quickly moved through his education, he took many trips on grants to various parts of the globe.
 When he finally decided to get his doctorate, he became a teaching fellow.
 The topic of his dissertation was the Sentinel.
 This was brought about by a monograph by Sir Richard Francis Burton that described both the sentinels and their roles in their respective tribes, and their partners, accurately named by one villain: guides.

 At twenty-six, Blair has an "office" in the basement at Rainier, and an $850 a month, 10000 sqft warehouse apartment.

 During the course of the show, Blair has several girlfriends, sometimes dating more than one woman at a time.
 One of his ex-girlfriends works at Cascade General, which is how he met Jim in the first place: she told him a man with complaints about all five of his senses had recently been admitted.

 In Jim's visions, Blair's spirit animal is a grey wolf.

 Cancellation

-The Sentinel was canceled after 3 seasons by UPN, with the last episode being a big cliffhanger with Blair's life in the balance.
+The Sentinel was cancelled after 3 seasons by UPN, with a last episode ending with Blair's life in the balance.
 An intense fan campaign convinced UPN to give the series a season of eight episodes to end the series properly.